grtjn/demo-cat/etc/INSTALL.md

 The conf.sh is 'sourced' by the service scripts, and allows overriding the built-in defaults.
 Usually you only need to override SOURCE\_DIR, APP\_PORT, and ML\_PORT.
 Make sure they match the appropriate environment.

 Next step is to push all source files to the appropriate server.
 The following assumes it was dropped under /space/projects/ in a folder called demo-cat.live.
+Run:

+- cd etc
+- ./install.sh

-Take these steps to install the services:
+Or take these steps to install the services:

 - cd /etc
 - sudo ln -s /space/projects/demo-cat.live/etc/{env} demo-cat